gnuarmeclipse/gnuarmeclipse.github.io-source/pages/debug/qemu.md

 * click the **Restore Defaults** button
 * the plug-in will suggest the default values computed when Eclipse started; if a new version of GNU ARM Eclipse QEMU was installed while Eclipse was active, restart Eclipse and click again the Restore Defaults button
 * check the *Executable:* field; it must define the name of the QEMU executable; in most cases it should be already set correctly; if not, edit it to match the correct name;
-* check the *Folder:* field; it must point to the actual folder where the GNU ARM Eclipse QEMU was installed on your system, for example `/Applications/GNU ARM Eclipse/QEMU` on OS X
+* check the *Folder:* field; it must point to the actual folder where the GNU ARM Eclipse QEMU was installed on your system, for example `/Applications/GNU ARM Eclipse/QEMU` on macOS
 * click the **OK** button

 By default, the GDB server is defined as `${qemu_path}/${qemu_executable}`; these two macros are automatically set by the above preference page; for portability reasons, it is recommended to keep this definition in all your debug configurations, and also to have a single place to update the path when a new version of the GNU ARM Eclipse QEMU is released.